GluuFederation/docs-gg-prod/docs/source/plugin/gluu-oauth-auth-pep.md

 ### Create Client

-Create a client using the [create client consumer section](../../admin-gui/#create-client).
-Use the oxd `register-site` API to create a client.
+Create a client using the [create client consumer section](../../admin-gui/#create-client) or use the oxd `register-site` API to create a client.

 ### Create Consumer